Thirteen countriesone culture

 Finding opportunity in a cooling market

-In this time of macro uncertainty, Roofstock has been forced to reevaluate its strategic priorities.
-But market conditions are also handing the company new kinds of business.
+Amid macro uncertainty, Roofstock is reevaluating strategic priorities.
+But market conditions are also opening up new kinds of opportunities.